chrstnai/christinas-repository/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/5255849"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # General Government Debt (2/12/21)
+For our assignment this week, we created a graph based on the genreal government debt varying coutry from country.
 "General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
-It is a key indicator for the sustainability of government finance." (https://data.oecd.org/gga/general-government-debt.htm)
+It is a key indicator for the sustainability of government finance.
+Changes in government debt over time primarily reflect the impact of past government deficits." (https://data.oecd.org/gga/general-government-debt.htm)

+Here's data directly from OECD for general government debt in 2018.

+<iframe src="https://data.oecd.org/chart/6gIY" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6gIY" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2018</a></iframe>

 The data below has been taken from OCED.
 To compare each listed country's debt from the years 1995-2018, we used flourish to create a graph for each country.
-Because there are so many variables, seperating each country into its own chart can help distinguish a few differences quickly without putting too much strain on the eyes.
+Because there are so many variables, separating each country into its own chart can help distinguish a few differences quickly without putting too much strain on the eyes.
 For example, you can see which country's debt is consistently rising or declining.

 <div class="flourish-embed flourish-chart" data-src="visualisation/5283046"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Using this data again, I've created another similar chart but stacked the lines up instead.
+The reason I believe the "stacked" chart might be more appropriate because we are talking about debt.
+Additionally, I changed the color to red, becuse this associates with negative figures, which is what debt is referring to.
+As each government continues to spend more than it takes in, the debt rises which is depicted in certin countries.
+See the highlighted areas grow or decrease can feel more significant because our eyes are drawn to these areas.
+For example, Estonia feels a lot less concerning than Japan, who seems to continue rising each year.

+I continued to keep the countries separated to prevent overcrowding the graph.
+I felt like having each individual chart kept a clear visual that was pleasant in a group and stood strongly alone, if needed.
+Even if I had categorized the countries in their respective continents, I felt like some categories would just be too large.
+Therefore, I believe having a grid of stacked line charts would be the best way.

+<div class="flourish-embed flourish-chart" data-src="visualisation/5283710"><script src="https://public.flourish.studio/resources/embed.js"></script></div>